timurrrr/RaceChronoDiyBleDevice/can_db/mazda_mx5_nc.md

 ---- | -------
 0 | unidentified
 1 | on/off (EF/6F or 11101111/01101111)
-2 | together with byte 3 represent the signed values for the steering angle 3 | together with byte 2 represent the signed values for the steering angle
+2 & 3| signed values for the steering angle

 Channel name | Equation | Notes
 ------------ | -------- | -----